-F5 Networks is still clearly the leader in the application delivery market — but, you should definitely consider other options.
-And the obvious alternative to F5 is Citrix...
+F5 Networks is still clearly the leader in the application delivery market.
+But it's always worth considering other options, and the obvious alternative to F5 is Citrix.

-A blog comparing Citrix and F5 would be fairly pointless, it comes down to your own ideology.
+A blog comparing Citrix and F5 would be fairly pointless.
+In the end it comes down to your own ideology.
 However, do you really need either of these high end solutions?

-The size of your business and your application will play a key part when making your decision on which load balancer to choose.
-You need to ensure that new load balancers will deliver return on your investment and not quickly be out-grown when your business requirements change.
+The size of your business and your application will be key factors when choosing a load balancer.
+You need to ensure that your product of choice will deliver a return on your investment, and not be quickly outgrown when your business requirements change.

 Typically, Citrix NetScaler customers have a few hundred load-balanced clusters, with 3+ Gbps and 10,000+ SSL transactions per second (TPS).
 Whereas your typical Kemp customer will have 2-5 load balanced clusters with less than 100 Mbps throughput and less than 5 SSL TPS.

 Obviously, there are exceptions with both products.
 But these figures probably sum up your typical customer for each vendor.

 Why is the typical customer deployment size important?

 Because although Kemp has load balancer models that easily handle high throughput, it’s really not as heavily tested and proven as the Citrix.

 Round Two: How much does it cost?

 Load balancers with similar features can have surprisingly large price differentials.
 High-end load balancers like Citrix ADC and F5 LTM are very mature products with strong brands.
 They both have extensive feature sets and a broad range of hardware performance options.